usalu/semio/README.md

 Currently there is one UI for Grasshopper.
 ![Menu ribbon](docs/adapters/grasshopper/ribbon.png)

-## Extensions
+## Adapters

-Currently there is one extension for Grasshopper that makes it possible to turn Grasshopper scripts into semio scripts.
+Currently there is one adapter for Grasshopper that makes it possible to turn Grasshopper scripts into semio scripts.

 # Contribution